dylanpieper/chatalot/README.md

 ## Further Reading

--   [Using Ellmer Chat Models](https://dylanpieper.github.io/hellmer/articles/using-chat-models.html): Are you wondering if you can use `chat_claude()` as a user-defined object instead of the `chat_claude` function?
+-   [Using Ellmer Chat Models](https://dylanpieper.github.io/hellmer/articles/using-chat-models.html): Are you wondering if you can use `chat_openai()` as a user-defined object instead of the `chat_openai` function?
 Of course you can!
 Learn more about the two methods and the default interface.